You must be signed in to read the rest of this article.

 Denaturing Gradient Gel Electrophoresis

 Denaturing gradient gel electrophoresis (DGGE) is a PCR and electrophoresis–based approach for analysis of microbial communities.
 Various marker genes, including 16S rRNA, are amplified using PCR and then analyzed on a denaturing gel.
 A banding pattern develops based on the denaturation characteristics determined by the sequence composition of each amplified DNA.
-Each band observed on a DGGE gel theoretically represents a different bacterial population within a community.26 Thus, DGGE band patterns can illustrate the complexity and diversity of a biofilm sample, and individual bands can be subsequently excised and sequenced to determine species identity. shows a schematic example of a DGGE gel.
+Each band observed on a DGGE gel theoretically represents a different bacterial population within a community.26 Thus, DGGE band patterns can illustrate the complexity and diversity of a biofilm sample, and individual bands can be subsequently excised and sequenced to determine species identity.
+Figure 2 shows a schematic example of a DGGE gel.
 DGGE has been applied in the analysis of oral microbial communities in conditions such as periodontitis and severe childhood caries.27–29 A limitation of DGGE is that sequence differences greater than 1 base pair may fail to separate on a denaturing gel because of similarities in nucleotide proportions that result in identical denaturing characteristics of 2 different sequences.
 Therefore, excision and sequencing is necessary to confirm the identification of species present within an individual band.30

 Terminal Restriction Fragment Length Polymorphism